resbaz/nectar-cloud-lessons/README.md

 Some diagrams showing the movement of the files as a VM is launched would be a good idea.
 I just used words, and although I got the point across this would make it easier and faster.

-It turns out that the new trial projects have security groups added for some of the more common protocols.
-At the very least this should be noted.

 ## Audience feedback,

 A couple of people came up after the lecture and stated that they thought that this was a missing piece in the puzzle